The following paragraphs set out the Group’s compliance with the ten principles of the QCA Code.

 The Directors seek to visit institutional shareholders at least twice a year and all shareholders can attend the Company’s Annual General Meeting, where there is an opportunity to question the Directors as part of the agenda, or more informally after the meeting.

-Reports for the year ended 31 December 2018 from the Chairman of the Audit and Risk Committee and the Chairman of the Remuneration Committee are on pages 22 to 25 of the Company’s Annual Report available to download here.
+Reports for the year ended 31 December 2020 from the Chairman of the Audit and Risk Committee and the Chairman of the Remuneration Committee are in the Company’s Annual Report available to download here.

 Notices of all of the Company’s previous general meetings can be found here and the results of each such meeting are posted immediately to the Company’s RNS feed.